Microsoft Azure

 Each reviewer receives the approval request via email.

-Requests are managed in the Microsoft Entra admin centre (https://entra.microsoft.com) by navigating to Identity > Applications > Enterprise applications > Admin consent requests > My pending requests
+Requests are managed in the Microsoft Entra admin centre (https://entra.microsoft.com) by navigating to Entra ID > Enterprise apps > Admin consent requests > My Pending

 The reviewer now has the option to either deny (2) or block (1) it.